Henry Herbert, 7th Earl of Carnarvon

-was a British peer and racing manager to Queen Elizabeth II from 1969.
+was a British peer and racing manager to Queen Elizabeth II from 1969 until his death.

 From his birth until September 1987, he was known by the courtesy title Lord Porchester.

 A member of Hampshire County Council for 24 years, he was its chairman from 1973 to 1977 and also served on other public bodies, including the Sports Council and the Agricultural Research Council.

-He owned the Highclere Castle estate.
+He owned the Highclere Castle estate and, through his mother, was a descendant of the Lee family of Virginia.

 Life and career

 Carnarvon was born in Lancaster Gate, west London, the only son of Catherine Herbert, Countess of Carnarvon, from New York, and Henry Herbert, 6th Earl of Carnarvon, who had recently inherited the family peerages.
 He was educated at Eton College, and during the Second World War was commissioned into the Royal Horse Guards, serving in Egypt and Italy.
 He left the army as a lieutenant in 1947, after which he studied at the Royal Agricultural College, Cirencester, with a view to farming and managing the stud on his father's Highclere estate.